wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What is the difference between the Free/Pro Plan and the Premium Plan?**

 The Pro and Premium plans differ in the access to certain features and also in the depth of our analytics section.
 Premium users are able to track their users in an identified way.
 This means that instead of knowing that someone made 50 shares, they know Mark has performed those 50 shares.
-Premium users also get access to a GetSocial tool that allows them to track their competitors' sharing perfomance.
+Premium users also get access to a GetSocial tool that allows them to track their competitors' sharing performance.
 An usage example would be a newspaper trying to know which pieces of content are trending in their country/industry, in real time.

 **How do I upgrade and pay for GetSocial?**

-In your billing area you have a ‘Select a plan’ menu where you can easily upgrade your plan.Paying for GetSocial is as simple as introducing a valid credit card in your billing area.
+In your billing area you have a 'Select a plan' menu where you can easily upgrade your plan.Paying for GetSocial is as simple as introducing a valid credit card in your billing area.

 **Do I need to sign a long-term contract?**